estoriadigital/Transcriptions/README.md

 Manuscripts
 -----
 The manuscripts directory contains the manuscript transcriptions named according to the sigla of each manuscript.
-The XML follows TEI guidelines but does not currently have TEI headers.
-This will be addressed in future revisions of the project.
+The XML follows TEI guidelines.

 Reader XML
 -----
 The readerXML directory contains the transcription of the reconstructed text.
-The XML follows TEI guidelines but does not currently have TEI headers.
-This will be addressed in future revisions of the project.
+The XML follows TEI guidelines.

 Referencing
 -----